-Life can throw at us all sort of pressure, did you notice?
-From stress at work, difficult personal relationships, financial worries, issues in our local communities and more globally in the world, diseases, sickness, physical pressure from injuries and body strains and the ageing process...
+Life can throw at us all sorts of pressure.
+From stress at work, difficult relationships, financial worries, local and global issues, diseases, sickness, physical pressure from injuries, body strains and the ageing process...

 Recent research shows that fascia has a much greater significance for health, aches, and pains than we previously knew.
 However, despite the thousands of research reports published in recent years, the understanding of fascia – and of the body as a whole – is still in its early stages.